Department of Clinical Sciences

 Credits 5.0CP 7330: Clinical Laboratory Diagnosis

 Credits 2.0This course is designed to give the chiropractic student a clinical working knowledge of the physics, radiobiology, technical principles, and issues of radiation safety/protections pertaining to the use of ionizing radiation in diagnostic imaging.
-This course is delivered in an asynchronous format.
+Advanced diagnostic imaging modalities are also included for these topics but are not covered in depth.
+This course is asynchronous, with 2 hours of recorded lectures provided each week.
+Exams will take place on campus.